SteveLasker/ASPNETCoreMultiService/README.md

 # ASPNETCoreMultiService
-A sample for scaling ASP.NET 5 Core
+A sample for scaling ASP.NET 5 Core that uses:
-Uses
 - ASP.NET 5
 - HAProxy
 - Docker Containers